Our Capacity Building approach.

 Global policy frameworks

-The rights enumerated in the Universal Declaration of Human Rights, in a perfect world, would be enough to protect everyone.
+In a perfect world, the Universal Declaration of Human Rights, would be enough to protect everyone.
 But in practice certain minority groups have fared far worse than other groups.
 International conventions, such as the CRPD, are in place to protect and promote the human rights of these groups.
 By ratifying a convention a country accepts its legal obligations under the treaty and will adopt implementing legislation.

 This historic document lays out the 17 Sustainable Development Goals, which aim to mobilise global efforts to end poverty, foster peace, safeguard the rights and dignity of all people, and protect the planet.